LordStorm5/Anti-AFK-and-Autocollect-for-PF-1080p/autoclicker v1.2/README.txt

 IMPORTANT: THIS IS FOR A 1080p DISPLAY!
-PLEASE SEE THESE IF YOU HAVE A DIFFERENT SCREEN RESOLUTION

 Thank you for using LordStorm's autoclicker for designed for Phantom Forces.